Astrap1/Orpits-0x02/README.md

 While a table is active, a compact shortcut guide appears beneath it.
 The guide changes with the current document, cell-navigation, cell-editing, row-selection, or column-selection mode, so the relevant actions remain visible without adding permanent buttons or interrupting keyboard-first editing.
 Tables expose grid, row, column-header, row-header, and cell semantics to assistive technologies; only the active cell participates in the keyboard focus order, and navigation, selection, insertion, deletion, and minimum-size errors are announced through a live region.
 The guide is part of the editor interface only and is not saved in the note or included in PDF exports.

 Tables also support live calculations over spreadsheet-style cell ranges.
 Typing `//` in a data cell opens a table-specific formula registry; the arrow keys select a formula and `Enter` inserts a template with the cursor inside its parentheses.
 For example, completing `//sum(A1:A3)` stores both the formula and its displayed result.
 If a referenced number or formula result changes, dependent formula cells recalculate immediately.
 Selecting a formula cell for editing reveals its formula again.
-The supported operations are `sum`, `avg`, `mean`, `median`, `min`, `max`, and `count`; circular references display `#CYCLE!` and invalid ranges display `#VALUE!`.
+The supported operations are `sum`, `avg`, `mean`, `min`, `max`, and `count`; circular references display `#CYCLE!` and invalid ranges display `#VALUE!`.

 ## 6. Fuzzy Search
 Fuzzy search improves the discoverability of commands.
 Since x2pad depends heavily on typed commands, users do not need to memorise every command exactly.
 The command menu accepts partial or imperfect command names and still returns useful suggestions.